Terry McLaurin Player Prop Bets for NFL Week 14 | Washington vs. Dallas 12/12/2021

 Matchup vs. Dallas

-- McLaurin is averaging 61 receiving yards per game in four career matchups against the Cowboys, 1.5 fewer than his receiving yards prop bet over/under for Sunday's game (62.5).
+- Against the Cowboys, McLaurin has averaged 61 receiving yards per game in his four career matchups, 1.5 fewer than his over/under for Sunday's game.

-- McLaurin has caught a touchdown pass versus the Cowboys twice, but did not have multiple TDs in either of those games.
+- McLaurin, in four matchups, had a touchdown catch twice.
+But he did not have multiple TDs in either of those games.

-- The Cowboys are giving up 277.3 passing yards per game this year, the NFL's 29th-ranked pass defense.
+- The Cowboys have the NFL's 29th-ranked pass defense this season, surrendering 277.3 yards per game through the air.

 - The Cowboys have conceded 17 passing TDs this season (1.4 per game), ranking them sixth among NFL defenses.